-2011-Our operating activities generated cash of \$22.5 million during the year ended December 31, 2011 and consisted of net income of \$6.7 million, increased by non-cash items of \$13.3 million and cash provided by working capital and other activities of \$2.5 million.
-Adjustments for non-cash items primarily consisted of \$0.9 million of deferred income taxes, \$7.1 million of stock-based compensation expense, \$2.4 million of depreciation and amortization, \$0.8 million of amortization of book-of-business consideration and \$2.0 million of amortization of intangible assets.
-Amortization of intangible assets includes a \$0.3 million intangible asset impairment charge.
-Cash provided by working capital and other activities primarily consisted of a decrease of \$3.4 million in accounts receivable, an increase of \$2.6 million in accounts provided by working capital and other activities primarily consisted of a decrease of \$3.5 million in deferred revenue, a decrease of \$1.8 million in accounts payable and a decrease of \$1.1 million in other current liabilities.
+2012-Our operating activities generated cash of \$24.9 million during the year ended December 31, 2012 and consisted of net income of \$7.1 million, increased by non-cash items of \$13.6 million and cash provided by working capital and other activities of \$4.2 million.
+Adjustments for non-cash items primarily consisted of \$1.1 million of deferred income taxes, \$5.6 million of stock-based compensation expense, \$2.4 million of depreciation and amortization, \$2.7 million of amortization of book-of-business consideration and \$1.6 million of amortization of book-of-business.
+Cash provided by working capital and other activities primarily consisted of a decrease of \$3.6 million in accounts receivable, an increase of \$3.7 million in accounts payable, an increase of \$1.0 million in deferred revenue and an increase of \$0.3 million in accrued compensation and benefits, partially offset by a decrease of \$2.3 million in accrued marketing expenses and an increase of \$1.1 million in prepaid expenses and other assets.
+Accounts payable increased due primarily to the timing of payments to our vendors, accrued compensation and benefits decreased primarily due to the payment of performance bonuses to employees that were earned during 2011 and accounts receivable decreased due to collections.